-Young Learners Preschool for Autism, Sherman Oaks Campus, is certified by the California State Department of Education.
+Young Learners Preschool, Sherman Oaks Campus, is certified by the California State Department of Education.
 Young Learners Preschool, Culver City Campus, operates under the auspices of Village Glen School, which is certified by the California State Department of Education.
 Young Learners is licensed by the California Department of Social Services, Community Care Licensing Division.
 The Young Learners Preschool was established with the support of a generous grant from First 5 LA and is recognized by First 5 LA as a model of excellence.

 Young Learners Preschool utilizes the California Preschool Learning Foundations as a guide to developing an individualized kindergarten readiness program.
 Each child is assessed with an ABA-based assessment tool, which is used to develop IEP goals and related programs.
 The program fosters growth in language development, communication, socialization, emotional/relational skills, adaptive skills, behavior management, academic readiness, and fine and gross motor skills.

 Young Learners’ specialized curriculum utilizes a wide range of highly individualized, research-based, clinically-validated intervention strategies.
 Depending on the child’s needs, skills are taught through Applied Behavior Analysis teaching strategies such as Discrete Trial Training, Pivotal Response Training, Natural Environment Teaching and Picture Exchange Communication System (PECS).
-Research has demonstrated that early intervention is critical in maximizing the growth and development of young children with autism spectrum disorders.
+Research has demonstrated that early intervention is critical in maximizing the growth and development of young children with autism spectrum disorder.

 Young Learners Preschool recognizes the value of technology in teaching and learning.Our youngest students are highly motivated by the interactive quality of technology.
 Teachers integrate iPads, augmentative communication devices and computer software into the curriculum to provide additional modalities for learning and communication.